 The proposed level identified for Handforth is 22ha, which includes 12ha within the proposed North Cheshire Growth Village, plus an additional 10ha.
 The latest iteration of the Local Plan Strategy notes that on 31 March 2013 there was a supply of 9.72ha (which includes the application site), leaving 0.28ha to be found via the site allocations process to meet the 10ha requirement.
-However, it should be noted that the supply also appears to include the site of the new Next store, and as such the area to be identified through the site allocations may be higher.
+However, it should be noted that the potential supply also appears to include the site of the new Next store, and as such the area to be identified through the site allocations may in fact be higher.

 The Local Plan Strategy is expected to be adopted later this year, and already the Council is faced with proposals that have implications upon the amount of employment land identified to be required fro the period to 2030.
 The loss of this site to a non-employment use would require alternative allocations to be made, which given the constraints of the northern part of the Borough is likely to require the removal of land from the Green Belt, which should not be done except in exceptional circumstances.
+It is therefore very important that existing employment land allocations are not lost to alternative uses unless it can be demonstrated that there is no reasonable prospect of the site being used for employment purposes.